 Here's a list to get you started on what repurposing projects you could start:

-2. Not ready to part with your favourite tee?
+1. Take that old skirt and turn it into a scarf!2.
+Not ready to part with your favourite tee?
 Cut the sleeves and turn it into a tank!

 3. Take that old dress and create a whole new look turning it into a matching two-piece set.